Lucille Miller: Background

 At the time of the murder, Lucille Miller was just a few months shy of 35 years old, married to dentist Dr. Gordon "Cork" Miller, a mother of three, and pregnant with their fourth child.
 The Millers were Seventh-day Adventists (SDA), and had met and married when they attended the SDA-owned Walla Walla College.
 The family had recently moved from Oregon to a new house at 8488 Bella Vista Drive in the then-unincorporated Alta Loma area of San Bernardino County, California, due to Cork's stated desire to attend the medical college at the nearby SDA-owned Loma Linda University Medical Center so he could move from dentistry to general medicine.

-Their oldest child, Debra J. Miller, recalled that her father wanted to be an airline pilot, but had reluctantly followed her grandfather into dentistry in order not to have college funding cut off.
-Cork had also showed signs of depression and suicidal behavior, including one incident where Lucille hid the keys to the couple's 1964 Volkswagen Beetle with Debra, and had been taking sedatives to help him sleep at night.
+Their oldest child, Debra J. Miller, recalled that her father wanted to be an airline pilot, but had reluctantly followed his own father into dentistry in order not to have college funding cut off.
+Cork had also showed signs of depression and suicidal behavior (including one incident where Lucille hid the keys to the couple's 1964 Volkswagen Beetle with Debra), and had been taking sedatives to help him sleep at night.